mach-composer/mach-composer-cli/docs/src/tutorial/intro.md

 # Tutorial

-In this tutoria, we will explain how to set up a new MACH composer project in any of the supported clouds, including the setup of a commercetools project.
+In this tutorial, we will explain how to set up a new MACH composer project in any of the supported clouds, including the setup of a commercetools project.
 Also, we explain how to create your first MACH component (a serverless microservice), and attach it to your project.

 ## How does MACH composer work?